Reading now: Visual and functional check: Why it is mandatory before every use

 Every work platform you rent from BIBERGER is technically inspected, cleaned, and delivered ready for use.
 However, what happens afterward on the construction site or in the warehouse is your responsibility .

-After transport, installation, or a device change, conditions may have changed.
+After transport, assembly, or a device change, conditions may have changed.
 A loose screw, a bent cable, a small oil leak – none of these things appear suddenly, but many are overlooked.
 And that's precisely what visual and functional inspections are for.

 It will show you in just a few minutes whether the device is ready for use or whether you need to take action.
-Those who test work systematically – and professionally.
+Those who test it work systematically – and professionally.

 Who is responsible?